-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance constructive feedback from peer review and inspections.
+Requirements of corporate Evidence of meeting requirement Demonstration of annual compliance governance 3 14 Community Representatives now sit alongside Elected Members and Community Councils for the seven Local Partnerships.
+Since June 2019, Local Partnerships have been awarding grants to local groups, with community representatives having an active part in decision making.
+Local Partnership grants were awarded in September 2020, taking account of changes in community groups' plans following Covid-19 for 2020/21.
+Further awards were made by Local Partnerships for 2021/22 in May/June 2021.
+5.2.6 Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review Improvement Service Continuing Professional Development (CPD) framework for Elected Members.
+Councillors are encouraged to assess their own performance and identify any development needs using the CPD framework. and inspections.
 Peer reviews Using the Improvement Service CPD framework, Councillors can opt to undertake a 360° peer review of their performance as an Elected Member.
 5.2.7 Holding staff to account through regular performance reviews which take account of training or development needs.
 Pentana performance management system - Corporate Management Team / Council Plan scorecard Performance information from across services is monitored by the Chief Executive and the Corporate Management Team using the Council's performance management system, Pentana.
-The system is used to monitor strategic PIs, statutory indicators and operational indicators.
+The system is used to monitor strategic Pls, statutory indicators, and operational indicators.
+A new CMT Performance Scorecard will be developed alongside the new Council Plan in 2022.
 Audit, Risk and Scrutiny Board The Audit, Risk and Scrutiny Board agree an annual programme of activities which includes areas for specific investigation.
-The Audit, Risk and Scrutiny Board also has a written intimation procedure in respect of which any member of the Board may request that a particular matter by considered by the Board.
+The Audit, Risk and Scrutiny Board also has a written intimation procedure in respect of which any member of the Board may request that a particular matter by

+Requirements of corporate Evidence of meeting requirement Demonstration of annual compliance governance considered by the Board.
 Each of the policy boards has a scrutiny function.
 Improvement Service Continuing Professional Development (CPD) framework for Elected Members.
 The CPD framework for Councillors was developed by the Improvement Service and all members have access to it.
 Members are encouraged to assess their own development needs and develop a personal development plan.
 People, Performance, and Talent Policy (Appraisal Process) A People, Performance and Talent Policy, Guidance and Competency Frameworks for all levels across the Council has replaced the former frameworks of MTIPD and MDP.
 The competency framework has been designed to align with the Council's values and behaviours.
-This enables services and individuals to identify areas for development and engage in effective workforce
+This enables services and individuals to identify areas for development and engage in effective workforce capability building and job ready activities to foster the organisations performance culture.

-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance capability building and job ready activities to foster the organisations performance culture.
-The process will involve a structured programme of 1 to 1 or team meetings and reviews throughout the year.
-This will allow a manager and their employee(s) to discuss and agree performance levels expected and set out objectives to be achieved throughout the year.
-Objectives will be agreed in line with the new Council new core competency framework.
 5.2.8 Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing.
-OD Strategy - health and wellbeing Health and Safety Plans for each service The health and safety team have a review programme in place, a number of guidance documents are currently being refreshed with input from services and trade unions, where appropriate.
-In addition, a new Health, Safety and Wellbeing Strategy was approved in 2018.
+OD Strategy - health and wellbeing Health and Safety Plans for each service A new Health, Safety and Wellbeing Strategy was approved in 2018.
+Each service has its own Health and Safety Plan and working group.
+Health and Safety reports for each service are presented to policy boards annually.
 During the pandemic, a Health, Safety and Wellbeing at Work page was developed on the Council's website.
-It includes online learning guide for working at home; a wellbeing guide; and useful contacts.
+It includes an online learning guide for working at home; a wellbeing guide; and useful contacts.
+Communication has been critical during the pandemic and regular internal communications were sent out to staff during the pandemic, such as weekly messages from the Chief Executive and a weekly staff newsletter.